$350 Credited Diagnostic · Fixed Once. Fixed Right. Fixed for Good. | 253-891-9622

 Differential Foundation Settlement

 When one section of a crawl space foundation settles more than another — due to soil conditions, drainage, or inadequate footings — the framing above it follows.
-The resulting slope spans multiple rooms and is often accompanied by cracked drywall at window and door corners as the structure rracks.
+The resulting slope spans multiple rooms and is often accompanied by cracked drywall at window and door corners as the structure racks.

 The Tacoma Context